 In the preceding tables, the interest rate sensitivity analysis reflects the heavy balance sheet mix of fully variable LIBOR-based loans, which exceeds the mix of fully variable funding, which in turn includes brokered CDs that have been converted to LIBOR through derivative transactions.
 The analysis does not anticipate that retail MMDAs or retail savings balances, while relatively sensitive to interest rate changes, will reprice to the full extent of interest rate shocks or ramps.
 Partially offsetting this asset sensitive position, is (i) the impact of FFELP loans, which receive Floor Income in low interest rate environments, and will therefore not reprice fully with interest rate shocks and (ii) the impact of a portion of our fixed-rate loans that have not been fully match-funded through derivative transactions and fixed-rate funding from asset securitization.
-The overall slightly asset-sensitive position will generally cause net interest income to increase somewhat when interest rates rise.
+The overall slightly asset-sensitive position will generally cause net interest income to increase somewhat over the near term when interest rates rise.
+Over the long term, however, the EVE sensitivity analysis shows a nearly rate neutral position.